eloymlo/OC-7.8-EFI-Asus-Prime-H310M-E-R2.0-BR-i5-9600K-iGPU/README.md

 2. ShowPicker is set to 'true'
 3. Versobe mode is enabled '-v'
 4. alcid=11 instead of alcid=12
-5. HideAuxialary ist set to 'false'
+5. HideAuxiliary ist set to 'false'